DLuLabUCLA/VideoHelper_DeepLabCut/README.md

 pip install -r requirements.txt
 ```

-to run, type in terminal:
+to run, type in terminal (in the package folder):

 ```
 python3 main.py params.yaml